Hornchurch F.C.: 1923 club

 The current club was established in 1923 as Upminster Wanderers.
 They joined the Romford League, which they remained members of until moving up to Division Two East of the Spartan League in 1938, at which point the club adopted the name Upminster Football Club.
 After spending the 1945–46 season back in the Romford League, winning the league title and the Essex Junior Cup, the club returned to the lower divisions of the Spartan League the following season.
 The club were promoted to the Premier Division of the league in 1950–51, but left to join the Delphian League in 1952, at which point another name change (this time due to a move to the Hornchurch Stadium) saw them become Hornchurch & Upminster.

 Hornchurch & Upminster were Delphian League runners-up in 1958–59, after which the club transferred to the Athenian League.
 In 1961 they were renamed Hornchurch Football Club.
 The Athenian League was expanded in 1963, with Hornchurch becoming members of the Premier Division.
 They were relegated to Division One after finishing bottom of the Premier Division in 1965–66, but won the Division One title the following season to make an immediate return to the Premier Division.
 The yo-yoing between divisions continued as they were relegated again in 1967–68, promoted from Division One after finishing third in 1970–71, and then relegated again at the end of the 1972–73 season.

 In 1975 Hornchurch transferred to Division Two of the Isthmian League, which was renamed Division One in 1977.
 The club were relegated to Division Two at the end of the 1977–78 season saw them relegated to Division Two.
 In 1980–81 they were Division Two runners-up, earning promotion to Division One.
 League restructuring led to the club being placed in Division Two North for the 1986–87 season, before another reorganisation in 1991 saw them moved to Division Three.
 In 2001–02 the club were Division Three runners-up and were promoted to Division One.

 Hornchurch went on to finish as runners-up in Division One North in 2002–03 and were promoted to the Premier Division.
 The 2003–04 season saw the club reach the first round of the FA Cup for the first time.
 After beating Third Division Darlington 2–0 in the first round, they lost 1–0 to Tranmere Rovers in the second.
 A fifth-place finish in the Premier Division that season (despite a 10-point deduction for going into administration) was also enough for the club to earn a place in the new Conference South.
 Their first season in the Conference South saw them reach the FA Cup first round again.
 However, shortly before the match the entire squad was released due to financial problems.
-With several debutants and youth players, the team lost the match against Boston United 5–2, and subsequently folded the season, the club folded.
+With several debutants and youth players, the team lost the match against Boston United 5–2, and subsequently folded at the end of the 2004–05 season.